zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

 - Regularly review ignored and locked packages for security and compatibility.

-- Avoid using "preferhigher" without understanding the implications of using potentially unstable software.
+- Avoid using `preferhigher` without understanding the implications of using potentially unstable software.

 - Check dependency trees carefully to prevent system breakages.